Graphical model for factorization and completion of relatively high rank tensors by sparse sampling: Replica Theory

 Indeed the Sourlas code can be mapped exactly to the ferromagnetically biased $p$-spin Ising spin-glass model \cite{derrida1980random,gross1984simplest,nishimori1999statistical}.
-More recent findings that sub-linearly high-rank models with global coupling \cite{reeves2020information,pourkamali2024matrix,barbier2024multiscale} become essentially equivalent to rank-one $M=1$ cases is consistent with the above observation.
+More recent findings that sub-linearly high-rank models with global coupling \cite{reeves2020information,pourkamali2024matrix,barbier2024multiscale} become essentially equivalent to (just a bunch of) rank-one $M=1$ cases is consistent with the above observation.

 The situation is different if the exponent $a$ is not small enough, including the case of full rank $M=O(N)$ case ($a=1$) in matrix factorization ($p=2$) \cite{sakata2013statistical,sakata2013sample}.
 In such cases the problems {\it cannot} be reduced to models linear in $\pi_{\bs}$.